No butts about it: Patient gowns used in HealthPartners hospitals improve patient experience

 How Methodist and Regions Hospitals have said bye-bye to behinds by introducing wrap-style gowns

 Drafty patient gowns with open backsides are a thing of the past at two of our HealthPartners hospitals.
 Patients at Regions Hospital in St. Paul and Methodist Hospital in St. Louis Park now get a new type of gown instead.
 And they’re much more comfortable and modest with a side tie that makes for added coverage.

 The quest to find a better hospital gown started as a project sponsored by the Park Nicollet Foundation.
-There was a student competition to come up with an improved gown design.
+There was a competition among students in the University of Minnesota’s College of Design to come up with an improved gown design.
 And then the Foundation worked closely with the winners to bring it to life in a pilot.
 HealthPartners Institute got involved to collect and analyze patient feedback about the gowns.
 And researchers found that they indeed did make a positive impact on experience.

 In early 2017, Methodist became the first spot in our organization to officially change to the new style.
 And when it rolled out the gowns to patients, it was one of the first hospitals in the nation to use them.
 Regions made the switch in April 2018.
 And all of our Park Nicollet and HealthPartners care sites will get them soon.